ktennant/serverless-workshop/README.md

 > Git can be installed via the command line using `choco install git` for Windows or `brew install git` for Mac.

+### Install Visual Studio or Visual Studio Code

+Examples will be done is VS Code; however, Visual Studio users will be just fine.

+[Download VS Code][download-vs-code]
+[Download Visual Studio][download-visual-studio]

 ### Install latest versions of .NET Core SDK

 If using Visual Studio, just make sure Visual Studio has latest updates; otherwise, [directly download the SDK][dotnet-install].

+Verify your install with `dotnet --info` from a command line.

 ### Install a REST Client